 We often describe the divorce process to clients as a 'winding up' of a business, where you must inventory what exists before you can determine what you want to do with it.
 If the emotions are running high and your spouse is behaving poorly, pendente lite motions, intensive discovery processes, and requests for orders may be necessary to ensure he/she plays by the rules.

-Divorce proceedings end in one of two ways, either 1) you and your spouse reach agreements on all the financial matters and matters affecting your children, which are memorialized into a separation agreement and parenting plan, or 2) you and your spouse cannot agree and a Judge will make those decisions for you after a divorce trial.
+Divorce proceedings end in one of two ways, either: 1) You and your spouse reach agreement regarding all the financial matters and all matters affecting your children, which are memorialized into a separation agreement and parenting plan, or 2) You and your spouse cannot agree and a Judge will make those decisions for you after a divorce trial.